network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 # Design Constraints

-There are many challenges around measurements on the Internet.
-They include the dynamic nature of the Internet, the diverse nature of the traffic, the large number of devices that affect traffic, and the difficulty of attaining appropriate measurement conditions.
+There are many challenges to defining measurements of the Internet: the dynamic nature of the Internet, the diverse nature of the traffic, the large number of devices that affect traffic, the difficulty of attaining appropriate measurement conditions, diurnal traffic patterns, and changing routes.

-Internet paths are changing all the time.
-Daily fluctuations in the demand make the bottlenecks ebb and flow.
-To minimize the variability of routing changes, it's best to keep the test duration relatively short.
+In order to minimize the effects of these challenges, it's best to keep the test duration relatively short.

-TCP and UDP traffic, or traffic on ports 80 and 443, may take significantly different paths on the Internet and be subject to entirely different Quality of Service (QoS) treatment.
+TCP and UDP traffic, or traffic on ports 80 and 443, may take significantly different paths over the network between source and destination and be subject to entirely different Quality of Service (QoS) treatment.
-A good test will use standard transport-layer traffic -- typical for people's use of the network -- that is subject to the transport's congestion control that might reduce the traffic's rate and thus its buffering in the network.
+A good test will use standard transport-layer traffic -- typical for people's use of the network -- that is subject to the transport layer's congestion control algorithms that might reduce the traffic's rate and thus its buffering in the network.

-Traditionally, one thinks of bufferbloat happening on the routers and switches of the Internet.
+Traditionally, one thinks of bufferbloat happening in the network, i.e., on routers and switches of the Internet.
 However, the networking stacks of the clients and servers can have huge buffers.
-Data sitting in TCP sockets or waiting for the application to send or read causes artificial latency, and affects user experience the same way as "traditional" bufferbloat.
+Data sitting in TCP sockets or waiting for the application to send or read causes artificial latency, and affects user experience the same way as in-network bufferbloat.

 Finally, it is crucial to recognize that significant queueing only happens on entry to the lowest-capacity (or “bottleneck”) hop on a network path.
-For any flow of data between two communicating devices, there is always one hop along the path where the capacity available to that flow at that hop is the lowest among all the hops of that flow’s path at that moment in time.
+For any flow of data between two endpoints there is always one hop along the path where the capacity available to that flow at that hop is the lowest among all the hops of that flow’s path at that moment in time.
-It is important to understand that the existence of a lowest-capacity hop on a network path is not itself a problem.
+It is important to understand that the existence of a lowest-capacity hop on a network path and a buffer to smooth bursts of data is not itself a problem.
 In a heterogeneous network like the Internet it is inevitable that there must necessarily be some hop along the path with the lowest capacity for that path.
-If that hop were to be improved to make it no longer the lowest-capacity hop, then some other hop would become the new lowest-capacity hop for that path.
+If that hop were to be improved, then some other hop would become the new lowest-capacity hop for that path.
 In this context a “bottleneck” should not be seen as a problem to be fixed, because any attempt to “fix” the bottleneck is futile --